Research is supporting a new coalition of women in Greater Manchester

-With the launch of the scorecard, people living and working in Greater Manchester will be encouraged to pledge their support by using the hashtag #GM4Women2028 on Twitter and stating what action they will take for equality.
+With the launch of the scorecard, people living and working in Greater Manchester are being encouraged to pledge their support by using the hashtag #GM4Women2028 on Twitter and stating what action they will take for equality.

-The campaign will continue with a gathering at the “Our Emmeline statue” at 1 St Peter’s Square, with social media activity calling on organisations, institutions and the community of Greater Manchester to support and become involved.
-The group, GM4Women2028, will call for “Deeds not Words” that are still needed 101 years on.
+The campaign continued with a gathering at the “Our Emmeline statue” at 1 St Peter’s Square, with social media activity calling on organisations, institutions and the community of Greater Manchester to support and become involved.
+The group, GM4Women2028, are calling for “Deeds not Words” that are still needed 101 years on.

 Supporters can also help by joining the group, sharing the scorecard and commenting on the statistics.